Victorians to get free weekend public transport over summer

 Fares waived for weekend trams, trains and buses for two months after years of Metro Tunnel-related disruptions

-www.theguardian.comHere’s the latest on free public transport in Victoria right now.
+www.theguardian.comHere’s the latest on free public transport in Victoria:

 Fares waived for weekend trams, trains and buses for two months after years of Metro Tunnel-related disruptions